php-cuong/magento2-change-product-image-checkout-page/README.md

-#How to Rewrite or Override a Block, a Helper, a Model or a Controller in Magento 2.
+# How to Rewrite or Override a Block, a Helper, a Model or a Controller in Magento 2

 Author: Ngo Quang Cuong

 Channel: https://www.youtube.com/channel/UCVlVTjx6M6PyPHjS6FN-PHg

 Hi everybody!, I'm Cuong, Welcome you to come back my channel.